“Collect moments, not things”

 Request a tailor-made experience in Tuscany for you.
 Write what you would like to do and where you would like to go you can also request more activities to be done on the same day or in several days.

-San Gimignano Tuscany stands on a place that was certainly inhabited by the Etruscans, at least from the third century BC.
+St Gimignano stands on a place that was certainly inhabited by the Etruscans, at least from the third century BC.

 In the twelfth century it had its economic splendor thanks above all to the Via Francigena and in 1199 the town gained its municipal independence from the bishops of Volterra.
 The period of greatest economic splendor dates back to the 13th century, which was based above all on the trade of saffron, sold in Italy and abroad, and on financial speculation.
 The solid economy allowed the creation of an urban aristocratic class, which expressed its political and social supremacy in the construction of the towers: in the fourteenth century there were 72 towers